LSC-CyFair Math Department

 2. All corequisite courses (Math 0232, 0242, 0314 and 0324) should have at least 50% of the course grade coming from proctored assignments.
 This refers to completion of instructor monitored assessments (quizzes, chapter exams, final exams, etc.) where the student does not have access to assistance from a source outside of themselves.

-3. Instructors who are teaching both sections of a linked corequisite pair have the ability to vary the order that they choose to cover the topics and learning outcomes of both the corequisite course and the college level course.
+3. Instructors who are teaching both sections of a linked corequisite pair have the ability to vary the order that they choose to cover the topics and learning outcomes of both the corequisite course and the college-level course.
 When planning the order of any curriculum, please keep in mind that students in corequisite courses will need a thoughtful introduction and progression throughout the material.

-5. We also strongly encourage instructors of a linked pair to reach out to each other and communicate any information, questions, or changes that they feel might contribute to the success of the students.
+4. In the event that a corequisite pair of courses are taught by separate instructors, we also strongly encourage instructors of a linked pair to reach out to each other and communicate any information, questions, or changes that they feel might contribute to the success of the students.
 Balancing the need for coordination, we want instructors to have as much academic freedom as possible within these guidelines.
 Instructors in linked courses are encouraged to collaborate but each maintains his or her autonomy.